Medically reviewed by Drugs.com. Last updated on Jun 15, 2020.

 Dosage form specific issues:

-• Sodium metabisulfite: Product may contain sodium metabisulfite; use caution in patients with asthma or a sulfite allergy.
+• Sodium metabisulfite: Product may contain sodium metabisulfite.
+Use caution in patients with asthma or a sulfite allergy; allergic-type reactions, including anaphylactic symptoms and life-threatening asthmatic episodes, may occur.

 • Administration: Administer infusions into a large vein, particularly an antecubital vein; some clinicians have indicated that the femoral vein is also an acceptable route.
 Avoid catheter tie-in technique, if possible.
 Avoid leg veins in elderly patients or in those suffering from occlusive disorders (eg, atherosclerosis, arteriosclerosis, diabetic endarteritis, Buerger disease).
-Gangrene has been reported in a lower extremity when infusions were given in an ankle vein.
+Gangrene of the extremities has occurred in patients with occlusive or thrombotic vascular disease or with prolonged or high-dose infusions.

 • Appropriate use: Assure adequate circulatory volume to minimize need for vasoconstrictors.
-Avoid hypertension; monitor blood pressure closely and adjust infusion rate.
+Avoid hypertension; monitor BP closely and adjust infusion rate.
+Avoid in patients with mesenteric or peripheral vascular thrombosis; use may increase ischemia and extend the area of infarction.

 Blood pressure (or mean arterial pressure), heart rate; cardiac output (as appropriate), intravascular volume status, pulmonary capillary wedge pressure (as appropriate); urine output, peripheral perfusion; monitor infusion site closely